Last modified: January 25, 2018

 - Order Management – How is your order management going to flow?
 Do you have processes in place to offer localized languages, site flow, address validation and customer support?
 The tools and staffing necessary to manage every order through its lifecycle is often more than what is provided in your “typical” ecommerce solution.

 - Fulfillment – What is your plan for getting your product to the customer?
 Will you use off-shore or local warehouses?
 What are export and import regulations for each of your products?
 What are the import duties and taxes associated with each delivery option?
 Who is responsible to meet legal requirements, you or the shopper?
 What should the shoppers’ expectations be, and how does this all apply to returns?
 The complexities of cross border fulfillment are often overlooked, and can create significant pain for the shopper and risk for you, the brand owner.

 With all the nuances associated with global ecommerce, it’s easy to get overwhelmed.
 Many brands I work with are uncertain about these complexities when we set out to expand into new countries.
 This is why finding the right ecommerce partner and taking the time to get it right is imperative.
 As a brand owner, having a D2C ecommerce channel is now a necessity, and while gaining complete control over their buyer journey leads to tangible business results, it also comes with great responsibility.

 My suggestion is to take an honest assessment of what level of commitment is required to be successful and what level your organization is willing to support.
 Don’t go it alone, find the right partner that will be accountable to your brand experience.

-Heading to CES?
-Let’s connect to discuss how we can expand globally while reducing your reliance on retail partners with a direct-to-consumer channel.
-Pre-schedule a meeting with our team today.
+Heading to SaaStr?
+Stop by booth #68 to discuss how we can help you expand globally while reducing your reliance on retail partners with a direct-to-consumer channel.
+Schedule a meeting with our team today.